Computational trust: Defining trust

 These concepts have heightened relevance in the last decade in computer science, particularly in the area of distributed artificial intelligence.
 The multi-agent system paradigm and the growth of e-commerce have increased interest in trust and reputation.
 In fact, trust and reputation systems have been recognized as the key factors for electronic commerce.
 These systems are used by intelligent software agents as an incentive in decision-making, when deciding whether or not to honor contracts, and as a mechanism to search trustworthy exchange partners.
 In particular, reputation is used in electronic markets as a trust-enforcing mechanism or as a method to avoid cheaters and frauds.

 Another area of application of these concepts in agent technology is teamwork and cooperation.

 Several definitions of the human notion of trust have been proposed during the last years in different domains from sociology, psychology to political and business science.
 These definitions may even change in accordance with the application domain.
 For example, Romano's recent definition tries to encompass the previous work in all these domains:

 Trust is a subjective assessment of another’s influence in terms of the extent of one’s perception about the quality and significance of another’s impact over one’s outcomes in a given situation, such that one’s expectation of, openness to, and inclination toward such influence provide a sense of control over the potential outcomes of the situation.

 Trust and reputation both have a social value.
 When someone is trustworthy, that person may be expected to perform in a beneficial or at least not in a suspicious way that assure others, with high probability, good collaborations with him.
 On the contrary, when someone appears not to be trustworthy, others refrain from collaborating since there is a lower level of probability that these collaborations will be successful.

 Trust is a particular level of the subjective probability with which an agent assesses that another agent or group of agents will perform a particular action, both before he can monitor such action (or independently or his capacity ever to be able to monitor it) and in a context in which it affects his own action.

 Trust is strongly connected to confidence and it implies some degrees of uncertainty, hopefulness or optimism.
 Eventually, Marsh addressed the issue of formalizing trust as a computational concept in his PhD thesis.
 His trust model is based on social and psychological factors.

 Trust model classification

-A lot of proposals have appeared in the literature and here a selection of computational trust and reputation models, that represent a good sample of the current research, is presented.
+A lot of proposals have appeared in the literature and here a selection of computational trust and reputation models, that represent a sample of the current research, is presented.

 Trust and reputation can be analysed from different points of view and can be applied in many situations.
 The next classification is based considering the peculiar characteristics of these models and the environment where they evolve.